imbeimainz/MachineLearningClub/wiki_schedule.md

 # Home

-Welcome to the MachineLearningClub wiki\!
+Welcome to the MachineLearningClub wiki!

 ## Details